 There are times when people aren’t trying to make us feel that way, it’s just our own insecurities shouting out, “They are better than you!”
 Then that measuring stick flicks out in a split second, and we decide how we measure up, hoping to come out on top.
 Do you do that too or is it just me?

-I don’t like feeling like I don’t measure up, so why did I used to make my husband feel that way?
+I dread the feeling of not measuring up!
+So why did I used to make my husband feel that way?
 Unfortunately, I would pull out the yardstick for Vance too.
 I am ashamed to admit it, but I would say those dreaded words,

 “Why can’t you be like —-?